robin-a-meade/jbang-catalog/README.md

 ### Implement the `-r` option to the `generate_pom_files` bash script

-This option should register the genereated pom files in `.github/dependabot.yml`
+This option will register the generated pom files into `.github/dependabot.yml`

 I created template file to use: `dependabot_stanza_template.yml`.